waaamgd4/WAAAM/README.md

 # Project Overview:
-Secure Egypt: Stay Safe Online is a media campaign designed to educate and empower individuals and businesses to protect themselves in an increasingly digital environment.
+Horus, is a media campaign designed to educate and empower individuals and businesses to protect themselves in an increasingly digital environment.
 As online activity grows in Egypt, so do the risks of cybercrimes, including fraud, identity theft, and cyberbullying.
 This campaign uses creative graphic design, engaging content, and clear messaging to simplify complex cybersecurity concepts and raise awareness about the importance of safe online practices.
 It also touches on emerging challenges in the AI era, helping people understand how to safely navigate new technologies and tools.
 By highlighting key threats and how to respond to them, Secure Egypt encourages a culture of vigilance and digital responsibility.

 # Project Objective: